apache/thrift/lib/php/README.md

     used by the TBinaryProtocol to properly use pack() and unpack() to serialize data.

-apc_fetch(), apc_store()
+apcu_fetch(), apcu_store()

-    APC cache is used by the TSocketPool class.
-If you do not have APC installed, Thrift will fill in null stub function definitions.
+    APCu cache is used by the TSocketPool class.
+If you do not have APCu installed, Thrift will fill in null stub function definitions.

 # Breaking Changes